 Penal Code 422 pc Criminal Threats — Penal Code 422 makes it a crime to communicate a threat of serious harm to someone if (1) you intend to put the person in fear, and (2) you actually do put the person in sustained fear.
 Criminal Threats may be charged as a misdemeanor or a felony, the felony version is a strike.

-If you are charged with Domestic Violence in Orange County, you are facing jail time, exclusion from your home, and a criminal record.
+If you are charged with Domestic Violence in Southern California, you are facing jail time, exclusion from your home, and a criminal record.

-Even on a first domestic violence charge, you may be sentence to 30 days of county jail time.
-Depending on the detail of your case, you may be sentence to 60 or 90 days.
+Even on a first domestic violence charge, you may be sentenced to 30 days of county jail time.
+Depending on the detail of your case, you may be sentenced to 60 or 90 days.

 If you are charged with felony Domestic Violence, you can face a prison sentence of 16 months, 2 years or 3 years.